The inverse function theorem for curved L-infinity spaces: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:obstruction}, we develop the obstruction theory of constructing $A_\infty$/$L_\infty$ homomorphisms between curved $A_\infty$/$L_\infty$ algebras.
-Section~\ref{sec:transfer} generalizes homotopy transfer formula to the curved setting.
+In Section~\ref{sec:obstruction}, we develop the obstruction theory for constructing $A_\infty$/$L_\infty$ homomorphisms between curved $A_\infty$/$L_\infty$ algebras.
+Section~\ref{sec:transfer} generalizes the homotopy transfer theorem to the curved setting.
 In Section~\ref{sec:spaces} we recall basic definitions of $L_\infty$ spaces.
-In particular, we explain explicitly the meaning of a homotopy between two morphisms between $L_\infty$ spaces.
+In particular, we explicitly describe homotopies between $L_\infty$ morphisms.
 In Section~\ref{sec:theorems} we prove Theorem~\ref{thm:main} and Theorem ~\ref{thm:main2}.